 Top Things to Consider When Choosing a University

-High school will soon be over and it’s time to plan your next big step.
-Going to university is a lot more than a higher level of education.
-It is joining others in an experience that will make memories and friendships that last a lifetime.
+It’s time to plan your next big step.
+Going to university is about more than just pursuing a higher level of education.
+It's also about joining others in a shared experience, discovering new interests, making memories, and meeting lifelong friends.

 Two students at a table with an open textbook in front of them